-And inc (decrease the end Reporting as compa the end Asset quality indicators 2024 2023 2022 2021 2020 previous year Non-performing loan ratio (1) Allowance coverage ratio (2) Allowance to total loan ratio (3) 1.84 207.72 3.82 1.23 308.30 3.81 0.90 373.83 3.37 0.84 375.34 3.15 0.82 375.13 3.06 0.61 (100.58) 0.01
+Asset quality indicators Amount of increase/ (decrease) as at the end of the Reporting Period as compared to the end of the 2024 2023 2022 2021 2020 previous year Non-performing loan ratio (1) Allowance coverage ratio (2) Allowance to total loan ratio (3) 1.84 207.72 3.82 1.23 308.30 3.81 0.90 373.83 3.37 0.84 375.34 3.15 0.82 375.13 3.06 0.61 (100.58) 0.01

-- (1) Calculated by dividing the total amount of non-performing loan (excluding accrued interest) by total amount of loans (excluding accrued interest), where the loans of Zhanjiang RCB and Guangdong Chaoyang RCB, our subsidiaries, were calculated by the balance of carrying amount instead of purchase price (i.e. fair value at the acquisition date). - (2) Calculated by dividing the balance of loan impairment provision by total non-performing loans (excluding accrued interest), where the balance of loan impairment provision does not include the balance of loan impairment provision recorded under loans in other comprehensive income and the loans of Zhanjiang RCB and Guangdong Chaoyang RCB, our subsidiaries, were calculated by the original book value instead of purchase price (i.e. fair value at the acquisition date). - (3) Calculated by dividing the balance of loan impairment provision by total loans (excluding accrued interest), where the balance of loan impairment provision does not include impairment provision recorded under loans in other comprehensive income and the loans of Zhanjiang RCB and Guangdong Chaoyang RCB, our subsidiaries, were calculated by the original book value instead of purchase price (i.e. fair value at the acquisition date).
+(1) Calculated by dividing the total amount of non-performing loan (excluding accrued interest) by total amount of loans (excluding accrued interest), where the loans of Zhanjiang RCB and Guangdong Chaoyang RCB, our subsidiaries, were calculated by the balance of carrying amount instead of purchase price (i.e. fair value at the acquisition date).

+(2) Calculated by dividing the balance of loan impairment provision by total non-performing loans (excluding accrued interest), where the balance of loan impairment provision does not include the balance of loan impairment provision recorded under loans in other comprehensive income and the loans of Zhanjiang RCB and Guangdong Chaoyang RCB, our subsidiaries, were calculated by the original book value instead of purchase price (i.e. fair value at the acquisition date).

+(3) Calculated by dividing the balance of loan impairment provision by total loans (excluding accrued interest), where the balance of loan impairment provision does not include impairment provision recorded under loans in other comprehensive income and the loans of Zhanjiang RCB and Guangdong Chaoyang RCB, our subsidiaries, were calculated by the original book value instead of purchase price (i.e. fair value at the acquisition date).

-As at t 31 December Amount of increase/ (decrease) as at the end of the Reporting Period as compared to Other indicator 2024 2023 2022 2021 2020 the end of the previous year Loan-to-deposit ratio (1) 73.27 72.94 72.37 72.11 70.36 0.33
+As at 31 December Amount of increase/ (decrease) as at the end of the Reporting Period as compared to the end of the Other indicator 2024 2023 2022 2021 2020 previous year Loan-to-deposit ratio (1) 73.27 72.94 72.37 72.11 70.36 0.33